andrew-kemp/MigrationManager/README.md

 # EXO/Graph Service Principal Auth Tool

-This PowerShell WinForms GUI helps you manage user TAP (Temporary Access Pass) creation, group membership, and notification for Microsoft Entra ID (formerly Azure AD) and Exchange Online.
+This PowerShell WinForms GUI helps you manage user TAP (Temporary Access Pass) creation, group membership, and notification for Microsoft Entra ID and Exchange Online.
 It uses a Service Principal (App Registration) with certificate authentication for secure, automated, app-only access.

 ---